Fill your life with greenery.

 Everybody loves plants.
-There’s something something comforting about being surrounded by them in your home, plus they look so very pretty and you can never have too many.
+There’s something comforting about being surrounded by them in your home, plus they look so very pretty and you can never have too many #crazyplanylady.

-The Gold Coast is home to plenty of amazing spots to buy plants and because you probably need a few more, here they are.
+Thankfully the Gold Coast is home to plenty of amazing spots to buy plants and because you probably (definitely) need a few more, here’s our pick of the bunch.

 This little Burleigh Heads beauty is tucked away and filled with the most magical array of plants there are.
-From cacti to succulents, all of the indoor plants and a stunning range of pots, they have absolutely everything you need.
+From cacti to succulents, all of the indoor plants and a stunning range of pots, this veritable urban jungle has absolutely everything you need.
 We want it all.

 Found at Wongawallan and Coomera, Spectrum Plants is a wholesale, family-run nursery that sells everything from succulents, cacti and houseplants to trees.
 It’s open to the public and very popular, get in there to find some gems.

 Where: 69 Currey Road, Wongawallan and 161 Kriedeman Road, Upper Coomera

 Found at Carrara Markets, Paul’s Plants are open seven days and stock a huge range of indoor and outdoor plants at epic prices.
 Pop in to pick up some goodies and have a cruise around the rest of the markets while you’re there.